mediacms-io/mediacms/README.md

 Several options are available on cms/settings.py, most of the things that are allowed or should be disallowed are described there.
 It is advisable to override any of them by adding it to cms/local_settings.py.
 All configuration options will be documented gradually on the [Configuration](docs/Configuration.md) page.

-## Authors
-MediaCMS is developed by Yiannis Stergiou and Markos Gogoulos.
-We are Wordgames - https://wordgames.gr.

 ## Technology
 This software uses the following list of awesome technologies: Python, Django, Django Rest Framework, Celery, PostgreSQL, Redis, Nginx, uWSGI, React, Fine Uploader, video.js, FFMPEG, Bento4